Monster (American TV series)

 Monster (Note: Prior to its renewal, the series was known as Monster: The Jeffrey Dahmer Story for its first season.) is an American biographical crime drama anthology television series created by Ryan Murphy and Ian Brennan for Netflix.
+The series dramatizes high-profile homicide cases in American history, with each season focusing on a different killer.
 Murphy and Brennan both serve as showrunners.
-The series follows the lives of "monstrous figures", with each season following a different killer or killers.
+Initially conceived as a limited series, the show was later renewed as an anthology after the success of its first season, The Jeffrey Dahmer Story, which premiered on September 21, 2022.
+It was followed by The Lyle and Erik Menendez Story in 2024, The Ed Gein Story in 2025, and The Lizzie Borden Story in 2026.